stoerr/AIGenPipeline/src/site/markdown/index.md

   Ask how to improve a prompt after viewing the initial generation of specs/openapi.yaml:
     aigenpipeline -o PreviousOutput.java -p prompts/promptGenertaion.txt specs/openapi.yaml --explain "Why did you not use annotations?"

+Configuration files:
+  These contain options like on the command line.
+The environment variable `APGENPIPELINE_CONFIG` can contain options.
+  If -cn is not given, the tool scans for files named .aigenpipeline upwards from the output file directory.
+  The order these configurations are processed is: environment variable, .aigenpipeline files from top to bottom, command line arguments.
+Thus the later override the earlier one, as these get more specific to the current call.
+  Lines starting with a # are ignored in configuration files (comments).

 Note:
   It's recommended to manually review and edit generated files.
 Use version control to manage and track changes over time.